KelvinLi2020/P_wiki/PingPong-program.md

 `SendPong`.

-The most important safety specification of a P program is that every event dequeued by a machine is handled; otherwise, the P runtime throws an UnhandledEvent exception.
+The most important safety specification of a P program is that every event dequeued by a machine is handled; otherwise, the P runtime throws an "UnhandledEvent" exception.
-The PingPong program satisfies this specification since the `Server` machine handles the `PING` event and the `Client` machine handles the `PONG` event in every state where an event dequeue is possible.
+The PingPong program satisfies this specification, since the `Server` machine handles the `PING` event, and the `Client` machine handles the `PONG` event in every state where an event dequeue is possible.

 In order to terminate a state machine cleanly, there is a special `halt` event.
-Termination of a machine due to an unhandled `halt` event is valid behavior and does not throw an UnhandledEvent exception.
+Termination of a machine due to an unhandled `halt` event is a valid behavior and does not throw the UnhandledEvent exception.
 Therefore, a machine can be halted by queuing a `halt` event to it.
 From the point of view of formal operational semantics, a halted machine is fully receptive and consumes any event that is sent to it.
-The P runtime implements this semantics efficiently by cleaning up resources allocated to a halting machine and recording that the machine has halted.
+The P runtime implements this semantics efficiently by cleaning up resources allocated with the halting machine and recording that the machine has halted.
 An event sent to a halted machine is simply dropped.
 A halted machine cannot be restarted; it remains halted forever.